 One of the most iconic phones of all time is coming back with a brand new look.

-Recent foldable phones like the Samsung Galaxy Fold and Huawei Mate X show that a smartphone that unfurls into a tablet is now achievable tech, but the Fold is delayed due to durability issues and the Mate X isn't coming to the U.S. They're also both phones with huge displays that require two hands.
+Foldable phones like the Samsung Galaxy Fold and Huawei Mate X show that a smartphone that unfurls into a tablet is now achievable tech.
+And with the Galaxy Fold finally on store shelves, it seems competing companies like Motorola have an example to follow.

 With reports swirling that Motorola is looking to bring a new, all-screen bend to a reboot of its classic Razr, the most sensible foldable-screen phone may soon be here.